jsomers/deskotron/README.md

 This is why I'm building "deskotron," a kind of robotic workdesk program that (a) decides what I should read next and (b) puts the damn thing in front of me.
 Here's how it works:

 1. I define sources of stuff-to-read.
-I've always been [obsessed](http://jsomers.net/blog/open-books) with making books easily accessible, and I can turn just about anything I want to read -- say, George Saunders's new *The Tenth of December* -- into a series of well-formatted HTML files, one for each chapter.
+I've always been [obsessed](http://jsomers.net/blog/open-books) with making books easily accessible, and I know how to turn just about any book in my stack -- say, George Saunders's new *The Tenth of December* -- into a series of well-formatted HTML files, one for each chapter.
 Same for issues of magazines, or RSS feeds, or the collected works of a single author.

-2. Every morning I run **deskotron.rb** at 5am to pull about 7,500 words from these sources, using proportions I define in advance (50% from this book, 25% from that one, 25% of articles, etc.).
-It uses the [Instapaper API](http://www.instapaper.com/api/full) to fill up a special queue just for the day.
+2. Every morning I run **deskotron.rb** at 5am to pull about 7,500 words from these sources, using proportions I define in advance (like "50% from this book, 25% from that one, 25% essays").
+The program uses the [Instapaper API](http://www.instapaper.com/api/full) to fill up a special queue just for the day.

 3. In the time it takes me to get from my apartment to the subway for my morning commute -- which is about a two-minute walk -- Instapaper, with its fancy [geofencing capability](http://blog.instapaper.com/post/24293729146), downloads that day's dossier and transforms it into an easily consumable queue of beautifully formatted text available on my phone, iPad, and computer.